Last updated: 3 June 2026

 - Innovation Unit decision activity;

-- remediation progress;
+- external remediation progress;

 - approval timing and batching signals.